Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 ### Layer 2 MAC Flooding & ARP Spoofing

 - **Before anything else!**

+    - First of all, I want to thank the creator of this Cyber-Security laboratory focused on Layer 2 Network Security.
+I really enjoyed experimenting and learning with it!
+I'm looking forward to the next labs that will be released!

+    - The machine is hosted on Try Hack Me and you can try it -here- (using this write up of course!)

+- **Scope:**

+    - At the moment I'm preparing for some Cisco certifications so I will focus the Mitigation of the Layer 2 Attacks reviewed in this room mainly to Cisco Infraescturcture like Cisco Layer 2 Switches.

+    - I've included some more Cisco References and Best Practices for this write up whic I included at the end of the document.

+    - I've also used the material of my courses on the Cisco Network Academy

+- **Author Introduction for the Lab**

     - For the sake of this room, let's assume the following: